Wednesday, April 16, 2025

 Share this story:FacebookTwitterRedditEmail

-Friedman is the 2023-2024 editor in chief.
-She was previously the Copy chief and a slot editor and has also contributed to Sports on the women's golf, women's soccer and gymnastics beats.
-Friedman is a fourth-year public affairs student.
+Friedman was the 2023-2024 editor in chief.
+She was previously the Copy chief and a slot editor and also contributed to Sports on the women's golf, women's soccer and gymnastics beats.

-Friedman is the 2023-2024 editor in chief.
-She was previously the Copy chief and a slot editor and has also contributed to Sports on the women's golf, women's soccer and gymnastics beats.
-Friedman is a fourth-year public affairs student.
+Friedman was the 2023-2024 editor in chief.
+She was previously the Copy chief and a slot editor and also contributed to Sports on the women's golf, women's soccer and gymnastics beats.

 COMMENTS